 Printful publishes named shipping rates for the US, Canada, the EU, the UK, Australia/New Zealand, Japan, and Brazil.
 Everywhere else — India, Singapore, UAE, South Africa, Mexico, the Philippines, most of Asia, most of Africa, most of South America — falls into a single bucket called "Worldwide."

 The Worldwide zone is not a discount tier.
-It's the opposite — it's the price Printful needs to charge to absorb the 3–7% non-delivery rate on long-tail international lanes.
-A single t-shirt to India is $11.99 in Printful's shipping cost not because $11.99 is the actual postage; it's the postage plus a built-in insurance margin for the lost and returned packages on that route.
+It's the opposite — it's the price Printful needs to charge to absorb non-delivery risk on long-tail international lanes.
+According to PodVector's shipping rates guide, that same t-shirt costs $11.99 to ship to a Worldwide-region country versus $4.75 US domestic — a cost that reflects postage plus a built-in insurance margin for lost and returned packages on the route.
 Printful's own public shipping rates page publishes the Worldwide tier alongside named-country tiers, but does not break India out as a separate line.

 For the seller, this means India shipping math is fundamentally different from US or EU math.
 The shipping cost is a larger fraction of the retail price, and the variance on transit time is wider.
 Treating India like a "Europe with longer transit" is the most expensive mental model an operator can carry.